How social networks influence human behavior: An integrated latent space approach for differential social influence

 The rest of the paper is organized as follows.
-In Section 2, we started by providing some background of the proposed approach.
-We briefly described the latent space modeling framework for social network data (LSM) and item response data (LSIRM).
-We also discussed some existing social influence models in the literature.
-In Section 3, we presented the formulation of the proposed Bayesian model for social influence.
-We provided details of the Bayesian estimation procedure.
-In Section 4, we provided a real data example with a detailed analysis of the proposed approach.
-In Section 5, we presented our simulation studies to evaluate the performance of our proposed approach.
-Finally, we concluded our paper with a summary and discussion in Section 6.
+In Section 2, we start by providing some background on the proposed approach.
+We briefly describe the latent space modeling framework for social network data (LSM) and item response data (LSIRM).
+We then briefly discuss some existing social influence models in the literature.
+In Section 3, we present the formulation of the proposed Bayesian model of social influence.
+We also provide details of the Bayesian estimation procedure.
+In Section 4, a real data example is provided with a detailed analysis of the proposed approach.
+In Section 5, we conduct simulation studies to evaluate the performance of our proposed approach.
+Finally, we conclude our paper with a summary and discussion in Section 6.